by Arnaud and Naja Girard…….

 In the inevitable upcoming deportation crisis the rights of aliens should be clearly spelled out.

 At press time [Thursday shortly after 8:00 pm] “Ms. Jane” was still being held at the Monroe county jail based on the Border Patrol detainer.

 UPDATE 8:23 am Friday: “Jane Doe” was released late last night or early this morning.
 She no longer appears on the list of current inmates at the county jail.
 We believe she was turned over to the custody of ICE or CBP.

-UPDATE: 9:00 am Saturday: Jane Doe was released to custody of Border Patrol.
+UPDATE: 9:00 am Saturday: Jane Doe was released to the custody of Border Patrol.